Gorisha2004/Rag_based_news_chatbot/README.md

-# 📰 RAG-Based Financial News Chatbot
+# 📰 RAG-Based News Chatbot

 A **real-time Retrieval-Augmented Generation (RAG) application** that analyzes live financial news and answers stock market–related questions using the latest articles.